 Minimally Invasive Surgery

-Risks Associated with Minimally Invasive Surgery
+Risks Associated with Minimally Invasive Hip Replacement

-MIS Hip Joint Replacement is less invasive than conventional Total Hip Replacement, but it is still a major surgery.
+MIS Hip Joint Replacement is less invasive than conventional Total Hip Replacement, but it is still major surgery.
 It takes little additional time to complete and may result in advantages for the patient.

-Stryker Corporation or its divisions or other corporate affiliated entities own, use or have applied for the following trademarks or service marks: Accolade, Stryker, Trident and TMZF.
+Stryker Corporation or its divisions or other corporate affiliated entities own, use, or have applied for the following trademarks or service marks: Accolade, Stryker, Trident, and TMZF.
 All other trademarks are trademarks of their respective owners or holders.

-You Don’t Have to Live with Severe Hip Pain
+You Don’t Have to Live with Pain